Computer-and-Information-Science/cisc230-tug-of-war/README.md

 Your solutions should make some attempt to be better than the two mentioned above.
 The actual algorithms are up to you.

-## Algorithms and Code Reflection
+## Discussion and Reflection

-In addition to coding your algorithms, describe your approach for each of the two algorithms in a paragraph or two.
+In addition to coding your algorithms, address the followin points in file *RESPONSES.md*.

-After completing your code, write a short discussion on your experience implementing these algorithms.
-Discuss any difficulties you encountered and how you overcame those difficulties if any, or any particular successes you had.
-Also, discuss how you tested your code.
+For each of the two algorithms:

-Provide your descriptions in file *RESPONSES.md*.
+- Describe your algorithm in general terms.
+- Why as the algorithm greedy, and why is it classified as online or offline?
+- What challenges did you encounter during development and testing?
+- How did you test your code and verify the results?
+- How effective is your algorithm in achieving a near-optimal solution?
+(Or how is it ineffective and why?)

+List any outside resources you used to research and/or compolete this assignment.